MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMProgram.md

 ```

 ### -DiskSpaceRequirement

-Specifies the amount of disk space that the software program requires to run on the computer.
+Specify the amount of disk space that the software program requires to run on the computer.
-Requires the *DiskSpaceUnit* parameter be set.
 The value must be greater than or equal to zero.
+If you specify a value, use the **DiskSpaceUnit** parameter to specify units for the value.

 ```yaml
 Type: String